edx04/tech-challenge/README.md

 ## Test the application

-for test the apllication you nedt to send the next POST request to the endpoint that you obtain in the deployment step
+for test the apllication you need to send this request to the endpoint that you obtain in the deployment step

 ### POST /email